appview-team/appview/README.md

 Either way, the resulting binaries will be in `lib/linux/$(uname -m)/libappview.so` and `bin/linux/$(uname -m)/appview`.

 We support building `x86_64` (amd64) or `aarch64` (arm64/v8) binaries by adding `ARCH=x86_64` or `ARCH=aarch64` to the `make build` command.
 See the [BUILD](docs/BUILD.md) doc for details.

+## ℹ️  Resources

+On the [AppView Website](https://appview.org/) you can:

+- Get an [overview](https://appview.org/docs/how-works/) of AppView beyond the CLI.
+- See [examples](https://appview.org/docs/instrumenting-an-application) of AppView usage.
+- Learn about all of the CLI commands [in more depth](https://appview.org/docs/cli-reference).
+- See what happens when you [connect AppView to Cribl Stream or Cribl Edge](https://appview.org/docs/cribl-integration).

+_The content on that site is built from the [website/](website/) directory in this project._

 ## ✏️  Contributing